-Older People’s Mental Health Scholarships
+Older People’s Mental Health Scholarships - OPEN NOW

 Health Education and Training Institute (HETI) offers a number of courses within the Applied Mental Health Studies Framework.
 In addition to the formal postgraduate Award courses (Graduate Certificate, Graduate Diploma and Masters), HETI Higher Education provides the flexibility of studying units as Professional Development.
 Successful completion of any of the units as Professional Development can go towards a degree should students decide to continue with their studies.